scds/dmds23-24/3dprinting.md

 ## Facilitator Bios

-John Fink is Digital Scholarship Librarian at McMaster University.
+John Fink (he/they) is the Digital Scholarship Librarian at McMaster University Library.
+Their talents lie in complex and innovative systems administration and project management.
+He also has an interest in the maker/hacker element in digital scholarship, and is frequently spotted tinkering with esoteric hardware.
+If you are interested in having the Sherman Centre support your project, John is an excellent first contact.

 Britt Sostar is Makerspace Coordinator at Thode Library in McMaster University.